Volkswagen Group: 1945 to 1970

 After the war in Europe, in June 1945, Major Ivan Hirst of the British Army Royal Electrical and Mechanical Engineers (REME) took control of the bomb-shattered factory for use in repairing British Army vehicles, pending the expected disposal of the plant tooling and equipment as war reparations.
 However, no British car manufacturer was interested.
 A British report on the car said that "the vehicle does not meet the fundamental technical requirement of a motor-car … it is quite unattractive to the average buyer … To build the car commercially would be a completely uneconomic enterprise."

 In 1948, the Ford Motor Company of USA was offered Volkswagen, but Ernest Breech, a Ford executive vice president, said he did not think either the plant or the car was "worth a damn."
 Breech later said that he would have considered merging Ford of Germany and Volkswagen, but after the war, ownership of the company was in such dispute that nobody could possibly hope to be able to take it over.
-As part of the Industrial plans for Germany, large parts of German industry, including Volkswagen, were to be dismantled.
-Total German car production was set at a maximum of 10% of the 1936 car production numbers.
-The company survived by producing cars for the British Army, and in 1948 the British Government handed the company back over to the German state, and it was managed by former Opel chief Heinrich Nordhoff.
+As part of the Allies' industrial plans for Germany, large parts of German industry, including Volkswagen, were to be dismantled.
+Total German car production was set at a maximum of 10% of 1936 car production numbers.
+The company survived by producing cars for the British Army, and in 1948 the British Government handed the company back over to the German state, to be managed by former Opel chief Heinrich Nordhoff.